Dragon Ball Online: Gameplay

-As with other MMORPGs, players control a character avatar, which will be viewing the HUD from a third-person perspective, within a persistent game world, where they will be able to explore the landscape, search for the Dragon Balls, train to compete in the Tenkaichi Budokai, aspiring to become like the warriors of legend, as well as interact with NPCs and other players.
+Players control a character avatar, which will be viewing the HUD from a third-person perspective, within a persistent game world, where they will be able to explore the landscape, search for the Dragon Balls, train to compete in the Tenkaichi Budokai, aspiring to become like the warriors of legend, as well as interact with NPCs and other players.
 As in most MMORPGs, players will be able to obtain money and experience which will allow them to level up and obtain new abilities.
 Players may also participate in "Time Machine Quests", in which they will receive guidance from Time Patrol Trunks (タイムパトロールトランクス, Taimu Patorōru Torankusu), in order to travel back in time and take part in notable aspects of the Dragon Ball history.

 The Earthling classes

 Of the three races, the Earthlings have the longest established culture on Earth, and they're also the most prolific, having spread to all corners of the world, including the Wastelands.
 As of Age 1000, the Earthlings have become cross-bred with the Saiyan race, and as such, many believe that they hold a powerful, hidden potential, due to their part Saiyan blood.
 In Age 820, the remnants of the Frieza Army invaded Earth; the war and environmental destruction have given the Earthlings an intense drive to protect the planet.

 Earthlings in the year 1000 are well aware of advanced fighting techniques.
 This is all thanks to Son Gohan, who published the book "Groundbreaking Science" around Age 800, presumably introducing concepts such as Ki control to the general public and ushering in a worldwide revolution in martial arts.
 If the Earthling player collects all Dragon Balls, he or she will be able to wish for the ability to turn into any Super Saiyan.

 There were three different kinds of Earthlings the player could choose to play the game, one of which was never released.
 Each one has its own attacks and techniques: